pyanoxyz/.github/profile/README.md

 - Open source contibution rewards

-### Edge AI Framework: Run your DevRel agents locally with our cutting-edge framework:
+### Edge AI Framework
+Run your DevRel agents locally with our cutting-edge framework:

 Deploy agents on your own infrastructure
 Keep proprietary codebases and sensitive data private